Q&A

 Why are we seeing so many children with learning and behavioural difficulties?

-More children are being born with highly developed sensitivities and at the same time we have a growing pollution problem, we are using more chemicals and there has been a huge increase in the sales of sugary sweet foods that frequently contain additives and preservatives.
+More children are being born with highly developed sensitivities, and at the same time we have a growing pollution problem.
+We are using more chemicals than ever before and consume a greater volume of sugary sweet foods that frequently contain additives and preservatives.

 A sense of isolation can bring an emotional imbalance to the body and brain.
 Our busy lifestyles give us less time to be involved with friends, family and the community.
-Children need to feel the love and support of the people around them - when you care for others in the community and mix with all ages, this builds up the feelings of self worth and encourages caring and sharing.
+Children need to feel the love and support of the people around them; when you care for others in the community and mix with all ages it builds feelings of self worth and encourages caring and sharing.

-Stress and anxiety adversely affects the brain and as many children are expected to do a full days school work followed by homework as well extra curricular activities such as sport, music or special lessons, they need to balance this with time for calm and relaxation.
-The competitive nature of many people puts added pressure on children to succeed which adds to their stress and anxiety.
+Stress and anxiety adversely affect the brain and many children are expected to do a full days school work followed by homework and extra curricular activities such as sport, music or special lessons.
+They need to balance this with time for calm and relaxation.
+The competitive nature of many people puts added pressure on their children to succeed which adds to stress and anxiety for both.

-When our lifestyle is more balanced children should feel calmer, happier and be able to concentrate on their work better.
+When the lifestyle of your whole family group is more balanced children should feel calmer, happier and able to concentrate on their work.

 Look at your family’s lifestyle and check where it might be out of balance.
-The fast pace of society often causes overstimulation in sensitive children and we need to look at how to get some calm into our lives and our bodies into balance.
+The fast pace of society can often cause over-stimulation in sensitive children and we need to look at how to get some calm into our lives and our bodies into balance.

 Physical Balance